6.8.5 Offences in relation to departure prohibition orders

 CSRC Act section 72F, section 72U, section 72V, section 72W

 The powers to make a DPO are discussed in 5.2.11.

 Where a person leaves Australia for a foreign country:

-- knowing, or reckless as to whether, a departure prohibition order is in force, and
+- knowing, or reckless as to whether, a DPO is in force, and

 they commit an offence (section 72F).
-The penalty for an offence is 60 penalty units (see 6.8.7 for penalty unit amount), or imprisonment for 12 months, or both.
+The penalty for this offence is 60 penalty units (see 6.8.7 for penalty unit amount), or imprisonment for 12 months, or both.

 A person who provides false or misleading answers to questions can be prosecuted (section 72U(5)).
-Penalty for contravention of this section: 30 penalty units (6.8.7), or 6 months imprisonment, or both.
+The penalty for this offence is 30 penalty units (6.8.7), or 6 months imprisonment, or both.

-A person is required to answer questions asked under section 72U(2)(b) even if the answers may incriminate them or expose them to a penalty (section 72V(1)).
-The answers to the questions are not admissible in evidence against them except in relation to a prosecution under section 72U(5) (section 72V(2)).
+A person is required to answer the questions asked or produce the documents requested, even if doing so may incriminate them or expose them to a penalty (section 72V(1)).
+The answers to the questions or the documents produced are not admissible in evidence against the person except in relation to a prosecution under section 72U(5) (section 72V(2)).

 A person whose departure is authorised by a DAC must produce the certificate for inspection on the request of an authorised officer (section 72W(1)).
 Failure or refusal to produce the certificate upon request is an offence.
-There is a maximum penalty of 5 penalty units (6.8.7) (section 72W(2)).
+The penalty for this offence is 5 penalty units (6.8.7) (section 72W(2)).